Updated April 17, 2023

-Strategies to Deal With New Boss – When you join an organization, you always don’t get to meet your new boss during interviews.
-Very few are able to do that.
-If you’re lucky you may get the last round of interview with him/her, but judging a person within few minutes is not an easy task.
+You always don’t meet your new boss during interviews when you join an organization.
+Very few can do that.
+If you’re lucky, you may get the last round of interviews with them, but judging someone within a few minutes is not easy.

-So, to help you deal with the new boss, we need to assume few things.
+So, to help you deal with the new boss, we need to assume a few things.

-- First, it’s assumed that your new boss is a difficult person to deal with.
-Why we’re making this assumption?
-It’s because if your new boss is easy to deal with then you may not need to read this sort of article.
+- First, your new boss is assumed to be difficult to deal with.
+Why are we making this assumption?
+It’s because if your he/she is easy to deal with, you may not need to read this article.

-- Third, you are more emotional and sensitive as a person and even a minor criticism hurts your core.
-So if your new boss remarks something on you or your persona or your work, you take things into heart.
+- Third, you are more emotional and sensitive; even minor criticism hurts your core.
+So if he/she remarks something about you, your persona, or your work, you take things into the heart.

-The reason for which we’re assuming these extremes is because nothing can go beyond these three assumptions when you join a new job and face your new boss.
-And it would be easier on our part as well also to help you succeed in your new job and also to create a great impression on your new boss.
+We’re assuming these extremes because nothing can surpass these three assumptions when you join a new job and face your new boss.
+And it would be easier on our part to help you succeed in your new job and create a great impression on your new boss.

-To be able to effectively deal with your new boss, you need to know few things.
-If you apply these things first, applying the strategies below will be much easier.
-Let’s look at the few things which will ease up the tension within you and you would be perfectly ready to deal with your new boss.
+You need to know a few things to effectively deal with he/she.
+Applying the strategies below will be much easier if you use these things first.
+Let’s look at the few things that will ease the tension within you, and you will be perfectly ready to deal with your new boss.

-Imagining your new boss is tough to deal with, it can easily be said that your new boss lies within a very minor portion of all new bosses put together.
-There are very few good new bosses and very few difficult bosses.
+Imagining your new boss takes a lot of work to deal with.
+It can easily be said that he/she lies within a minor portion of all new bosses.
+There are very few good new bosses and very few problematic bosses.
 More than 90% of bosses lie in between them.
-So, remember when you’re dealing with your difficult new boss, you’re dealing with someone who is a minority in the field.
-Realizing this will ease of your tension and will make you calmer.
+So, remember, when you’re dealing with your demanding new boss, you’re dealing with someone who is a minority in the field.
+Realizing this will ease your tension and will make you calmer.

 Strategy vs. Emotion

-When someone joins the organization, it’s natural to get scared and get panicky time to time.
-Because when you join, everything is new and you don’t know how to deal with these situations.
-But remember, even if you are very emotional and sensitive, you need to think more of strategy than emotion while dealing with your new boss.
+When someone joins the organization, it’s natural to get scared and panicky occasionally.
+Because when you join, everything is new, and you don’t know how to deal with these situations.
+But remember, even if you are very emotional and sensitive, you need to think more of strategy than emotion while dealing with he/she.
 “My new boss is a blah blah blah” will not solve the problem.
-Rather you need to calm down and strategize about how to deal with new boss.
+Instead, you must calm down and strategize how to deal with the new boss.

-Instead of panicking, just relax and observe.
+Instead of panicking, relax and observe.
 Having a difficult new boss is one part of the whole job.
-Your job, benefits, co-workers, growth opportunities and treatment from other supervisors and top management may be good.
+Your job, benefits, co-workers, growth opportunities, and treatment from other supervisors and top management may be suitable.
 So, instead of judging your new job through your new boss is a foolish idea.
-Think of things about why you joined this job at the first place.
+Think of things about why you joined this job in the first place.

-Don’t think that your new boss is very difficult to deal with.
+Don’t think that your new boss is challenging to deal with.
 Think from a distance.
-Ask yourself why s/he is difficult to deal with.
-What is the problem of your new boss?
-If you dig, you would find that maybe your new boss is pressurized by his/her boss or from childhood s/he was not dealt with love.
+Ask yourself why they are difficult to deal with.
+What is the problem with your new boss?
+If you dig, you will find that maybe he/she is pressured by their boss or from childhood, they were not dealt with love.
 So, try to be compassionate.
 It’s hard.
-But with new information about your new boss will help you become more empathetic to him/her.
+But new information about your new boss will help you become more empathetic to them.

-Instead of blaming your new boss about why s/he is being difficult with you, ask yourself are you part of the problem?
-Does s/he deal with others in the similar way or just with you?
+Instead of blaming them for their difficulty, ask yourself, are you part of the problem?
+Do they deal with others in a similar way or just with you?
 Do you have any habit that makes your new boss super-angry?
 Go within and find out.
 Observe yourself for a week.
-If you don’t find anything within you which is wrong, then you would be sure that the problem doesn’t lie on your side.
+If you don’t find anything wrong within you, then you would be sure the problem doesn’t lie on your side.

-Having mentioned the above pointers, now it’s time to articulate the strategies so that you can deal with your boss far more effectively.
+It’s time to articulate the strategies to deal with your boss more effectively.

 If you know in your heart that this job is good and can offer you growth opportunities in your career, you won’t like to get stopped by one person, yes, you guessed it right, your new boss.
 So what to do in that case?

-First of all, you need to deal with your new boss day in and day out, even when you don’t want.
-And secondly, you need to report to him/her about your progress whether you care or not.
+First, you need to deal with he/she day in and day out, even when you don’t want to.
+And secondly, you need to report to them your progress whether you care or not.

-So, it’s better to take an approach that will help you work with your new boss.
+So, it’s better to take an approach to help you work with them.

-Here’s what you should do for an effective engagement with your new boss.
+Here’s what you should do to effectively engage with your new boss.

-- Find out few commonalities between you and your new boss.
-They may be very few, but list them down and plan to talk about it quite often.
-If you can talk about things you both like during lunch or any coffee break, the difficult air between you and your new boss will go away.
-You will be able to become freer in talking to him/her and asking for his/her guidance.
+- Find out a few commonalities between you and them.
+They may be very few, but list them down and plan to talk about them quite often.
+If you can talk about things you both like during lunch or any coffee break, the difficult air between you and your new boss will disappear.
+You will be able to become more accessible in talking to them and asking for their guidance.

-- Even if you don’t like the way your new boss deals with you, find something about him/her that you may like.
-May be his/her passion is to play a particular instrument.
-Ask him/her about how to play the instrument.
+- Even if you don’t like how they deal with you, find something you may like about them.
+Maybe their passion is to play a particular instrument.
+Ask them about how to play the instrument.
 This is to connect with the deepest core of your boss.
-If you can touch the string, s/he will be easier with you.

 It’s easy to find something from your new boss.
-As s/he is your new boss, there is something that has made him/her your boss.
-So, find one or two things that you can learn from him/her.
+As they are your new boss, something has made them your boss.
+So, find one or two things you can learn from them.
 Here’s how you should approach the whole situation.

-- Take a five minute meeting with your boss.
-Don’t do it often.
-Twice in a week is ideal.
+- Take a five-minute meeting with your boss.
+Not very often, but twice a week is ideal.
 In that meeting, you need to prove three things –

-- First, make sure that you want to know how your boss thinks about your current work.
+- First, ensure you want to know your boss’s thoughts about your current work.

-- Second, ask him/her about one thing you can improve to deliver better results
+- Second, ask them about one thing you can improve to deliver better results.

-- Third, tell him/her that you want to learn a particular thing from him/her
+- Third, tell them you want to learn something from them.

-- Notice your new boss very carefully.
-Don’t skip it.
-When you will notice his/her moves you will see that even if s/he is very difficult to deal with, s/he has something (maybe organizational skills or getting things done quickly by other people) that you can learn.
+- Notice them very carefully; don’t skip them.
+When you notice their moves, you will see that even if they are challenging to deal with, they have something (maybe organizational skills or getting things done quickly by others) that you can learn.
 The best time to learn a new skill from your new boss is after work.
-Take 15-20 minutes after work and ask your new boss whether you can learn the basics of a particular thing if s/he is not busy.
-S/he may say no. But try again until you can get to sit with him/her and learn.
+Take 15-20 minutes after work and ask them whether you can learn a particular thing’s basics if they are not busy.
+They may say no. But try again until you can get to sit with them and know.
 This will improve the relationship between you and your boss.

-Now the above strategy may work or may not.
-But you need to be willing to make it work.
-If the five minute meeting and being curious work with your boss, well and good; otherwise, you need to bend the strategy to get his/her attention.
-Why attention is important?
-Even if your new boss is difficult to deal with, s/he is human first.
+The above strategy may or may not work, but you must be willing to make it work.
+If the five-minute meeting and being curious work with your boss, well and good; otherwise, you need to bend the strategy to get their attention.
+Why is attention necessary?
+Even if your new boss is difficult to deal with, they are human first.